 - Height 6' 1", Weight 185 lb.

 A chunky righthander who flew airplanes and sometimes played the organ during Detroit Tigers games, Denny McLain was arguably the American League's best pitcher from 1965 to 1969.
 He went 31-6 in 1968 and followed up with 24-9 record the next year (1969).
 A fierce competitor, McLain is the last pitcher to win 30 games in a season — 32 including a World Series victory.
 While doing so, he compiled 28 complete games, and a 1.96 ERA despite logging an incredible 336 innings pitched.
-However, his career ERA+ doesn't come close to making the top 100 all-time season list, some of this can be attributed to the fact that he pitched every fourth day, deep into games, and had a sore arm throughout much of his ML career.
+Though detractors point out that his career ERA+ doesn't come close to making the top 100 all-time season list, some of this can be attributed to the fact that he pitched every fourth day, deep into games, and had a sore arm throughout much of his ML career.

 Coincidentally, McLain's first major league start in September of 1963 was against the White Sox, and McLain not only got the win, but picked two men off base and hit an opposite field home run, the only one of his career.